NFive/nfive.github.io/docs/getting-started-troubleshooting.md

   ![FiveM license key warning dialog](assets/troubleshooting-fivem-license-key.png)

-  This error means you do not have a valid [FiveM license key](https://keymaster.fivem.net/) in `server.cfg`, make sure the file contains a `sv_licensekey` line.
+  This error means you do not have a valid [FiveM license key](https://keymaster.fivem.net/) in `server.cfg`, make sure the file contains a valid `sv_licensekey` line.

 ## Client Errors

 - `System.Runtime.Serialization.dll is not a platform image (even though the dir matches).`

-  This warning can be safely ignored.
+  This error can be safely ignored.